adenueltech/StarkQuest/docs/smart-contracts/README.md

 ## Overview

-StarkQuest is a decentralized bounty platform built on StarkNet that connects project creators with skilled developers, designers, and other contributors.
+StarkEarn is a decentralized bounty platform built on StarkNet that connects project creators with skilled developers, designers, and other contributors.
 The platform uses smart contracts to handle bounty creation, application management, payment escrow, and reward distribution.

 ## Contract Architecture

-The StarkQuest smart contract system consists of several interconnected contracts:
+The StarkEarn smart contract system consists of several interconnected contracts:

 1. **BountyRegistry** - Main registry for all bounties
 2. **BountyFactory** - Factory contract for creating new bounties